-Since AMD launched its octa-core Ryzen processors back in the springtime of last year there has been talk of how Intel would respond, and finally it did… with a set of six-core CPUs in the 14nm Coffee Lake generation of chips.
+Since AMD launched its first genuine octa-core Ryzen processors back in the springtime of last year there has been talk of how Intel would respond, and finally it did… with a set of six-core CPUs in the 14nm Coffee Lake generation of chips.
 But we’ve been waiting for a Core i9 9900K, or something similar, to appear since the 12nm second-gen Ryzen processors arrived.
 It seems the i9 chips are now on their way.

 In the high-end desktop (HEDT) and mobile spaces Intel has already released Core i9 processors, marking out the very top of its chip stacks, but in the mainstream desktop market we’ve been stuck with a six-core Intel Coffee Lake Core i7 as our only top option.
 But it can’t remain that way forever…